-The lockout switches should be OFF to allow you to change the meter's settings.
-Set the scaling to suit your system, using one of the scaling methods described in this manual.
-Check that the meter responds correctly.
+The lockout switch should be OFF to allow you to change the meter's settings.
+Check that the meter displays the correct value of applied reference resistances.
 Now, adjust your analogue output settings, if necessary, and alarm settings.
 Use a DVM of sufficient precision to check that the analogue output is operating as required, and use a continuity tester to check that the relay contacts operate correctly.
 Switch the meter off, and check alarm relay contact status.
 Check that the contact status suits your system, in conditions of power loss to the meter.